-A document published by the Interprofessional CPD and Lifelong Learning UK Working Group, Principles for continuing professional development and lifelong learning in health and social care, was published in January 2019.
+A document published by the Interprofessional CPD and Lifelong Learning UK Working Group, including representation from the SoR, Principles for continuing professional development and lifelong learning in health and social care, was published in January 2019.
 This provides additional guidance on CPD.